K. Lynn Taylor Educational Conference Presentation Travel Grant

 Recipients of Educational Conference Presentation Grants will agree to share their conference learning experiences through (1) an article for inclusion on the CLT website or in the CLT's Focus newsletter OR (2) a workshop or presentation via the Centre for Learning and Teaching, or within the applicant’s Faculty/Department/Program.

-Grant applications must be submitted as one full package on, Monday, March 8, 2021 at 11:59 pm AST.
+Grant applications must be submitted as one full package, using the Educational Conference Presentation Travel Grant Application Form.
 Electronic submission applications can be emailed to: firstname.lastname@example.org.
 Unless given permission, applications must be in a single .pdf formatted document.
 Specifics for electronic submissions include:

 - Email’s subject should indicate what grant is being applied for, and what year you are applying for.